Matt Lipps

-Matt Lipps (b.
-1975) is an American photographer and artist.
+Matt Lipps (born 1975) is an American photographer and artist.

 Early life and education

 Lipps was born in 1975 in Oakland, California.
 He currently lives and works in Los Angeles, California.
 He earned a MFA in Studio Art from the University of California, Irvine in 2004.
 Lipps took his BFA in Photography from California State University, Long Beach in 1998.
 He teaches at the University of California, Los Angeles and San Francisco State University.

 Work

 Matt Lipps has spent the past decade focusing on the relationship between sculpture and photography.
 His photo-sculptures "simultaneously catalogue, lament, and celebrate photography's 21st-century transformations."
 His artistic process is methodical, often following a set of guidelines that transform his collaged elements into a unified composition and narrative.
 His photographic constructions rely on collage strategies, sculptural tropes and theater staging techniques.
 Lipps uses cut-out images that he finds in discontinued photographic publications and magazines, arranging these images to create still life photographs.
 He then photographs these scenes using a large format analog camera.